BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Good engineers always try first to find an existing solution to their problems before reinventing the wheel (we do love reinventing the wheel though).

 Often nature can show us the way (biomimicry).
-Evolution already spent hundreds of millions of years finding solutions to problems we care about (think bird inspired wing design, brain inspired artificial neural network or and colony optimization algorithms).
+Evolution already spent hundreds of millions of years finding solutions to problems we care about (think bird-inspired wings, brain-inspired artificial neural network or ant-colony optimization algorithms).

 ![biomimicry examples, including a bird flying on top of another bird supposedly inspiring the space shuttle carrier](./biomimicry.png)